asengupta/avishek.net/wp-content/themes/minimatica/readme.txt

 You may safely remove them or download the theme from the original location.

 == Changelog ==

+= 1.1.0 =
+* Fixed query filter sometimes not recognizing default query
+* Added new methods for custom header and background registration

 = 1.0.9 =
 * Fixed coreect hook for enqueueing scripts